In this guide

-Key takeaway: Prediction markets serve as effective hedging instruments — enabling you to gain from unfavourable circumstances that damage your core holdings.
-Should you own US equities and worry about an economic downturn, wagering on "US recession in 2026" establishes a protective counterbalance.
+Key takeaway: Prediction markets function as hedging instruments — enabling you to gain when adverse occurrences damage your core holdings.
+Should you own US equities and worry about an economic downturn, wagering YES on "US recession in 2026" establishes an effective hedge.

-Casual observers typically view prediction markets as instruments for speculation.
-Yet experienced market participants leverage them for hedging — counteracting exposures within their established asset bases.
-This strategy transforms prediction markets into a category of contingency-based protection.
+Many view prediction markets purely as vehicles for speculation.
+Yet experienced market participants leverage them for hedging — mitigating exposure in their current asset base.
+This methodology transforms prediction markets into a category of contingency-based protection.

 What is hedging?

-Hedging means establishing a position that generates returns when your primary holdings decline in value.
-Conventional protective strategies encompass protective puts, short positions, and inverse-tracking funds.
-Prediction markets introduce an alternative mechanism: outcome-based contracts that settle according to observable real-world events rather than price movements.
+Hedging means establishing a position that gains when your primary holdings decline in value.
+Conventional hedges encompass put options, short positions, and leveraged inverse funds.
+Prediction markets introduce an additional mechanism: outcome-based contracts that settle according to observable real-world circumstances rather than price movements.

 Why prediction markets make good hedges

-• Direct event exposure: Rather than attempting to forecast which holdings a downturn will impact, wager directly on "downturn" itself
+- Direct event exposure: Rather than speculating which assets suffer during a downturn, purchase YES on "downturn" itself

-• Low correlation: Prediction market gains operate independently from equities and fixed-income performance
+- Low correlation: Prediction market performance operates independently from equity and fixed-income markets

 Hedging strategies for common risks